Vandoop/FeedTube/README.md

 <a href="" alt=""><img src="https://img.shields.io/badge/Version-2025.03.06-blue"></a>
 </p><p align="center">

-## What is FeedTube?
+## 📺 What is FeedTube?

-📺 FeedTube is a lightweight userscript that turns YouTube channel RSS into a fast, full‑page feed.
+FeedTube is a lightweight userscript that turns YouTube channel RSS into a fast, full‑page feed.
 It aggregates your subscriptions, caches offline, auto‑switches fetch sources, filters Shorts, and lets you save to local playlists — with one‑click channel adding and NewPipe‑compatible import/export.

+YouTube has a very busy interface that takes a long time to load and freezes.
+To watch videos on FeedTube, embed links are used by default because they allow you to load and watch videos faster.

+It is not very easy to recreate YouTube's full functionality in script, so some features may not work correctly or, as in the case of video search, may be missing altogether and redirect you to the original site.

-## Highlights
+## ✨ Highlights
 - No registration or login data needed
 - Full‑page grid from channel RSS with per‑channel cache
 - Resilient fetching (Direct → Mirror → Proxies) with source switch